-- redial last dialed number (this feature has to be enabled for the each subscriber/domain using preference last_number_redial) - hear a voice announcement of the last caller's number, then press the key defined in semsvsc callback_last_caller_confirmation_key preference of /etc/ngcp-config/config.yml to return the call - return the call to the last caller's number without hearing the number announcement - · delete the personal stored records of any recent calls to and from him
+- redial last dialed number (this feature has to be enabled for the each subscriber/domain using preference last_number_redial) - hear a voice announcement of the last caller's number, then press the key defined in semsvsc callback_last_caller_confirmation_key preference of /etc/ngcp-config/config.yml to return the call it is not possible return a call if the caller's number is unavailable (e.g. anonymous calls).

+- return the call to the last caller's number without hearing the number announcement - · delete the personal stored records of any recent calls to and from him